towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   This is just a convenience shortcut for [Screen](/docs/Screen)\('ColorRange', win, 1, 0, applyAlsoToMakeTexture\);
-  with the added benefit of allowing to specify the background clear color in normalized 0\-1 range as well.
-This command is implied by use of any of the high precision display device drivers \(for attenuators, Bits\+ box etc.\).
-It is only needed if you want to create the same visual results on a 8 bit standard framebuffer without needing to change your code, or if you want to set the 'applyAlsoToMakeTexture' flag to a setting of non\-zero, so unit colorrange also applies to [Screen](/docs/Screen)\('MakeTexture'\).
+  with the added benefit of allowing to specify the background clear color in normalized 0-1 range as well.
+This command is implied by use of any of the high precision display device drivers \(for attenuators, Bits+ box etc.\).
+It is only needed if you want to create the same visual results on a 8 bit standard framebuffer without needing to change your code, or if you want to set the 'applyAlsoToMakeTexture' flag to a setting of non-zero, so unit colorrange also applies to [Screen](/docs/Screen)\('MakeTexture'\).

 \* 'DisplayColorCorrection' Select a method for color correction to apply to